ObjectStackObjectStack

 SettingEffect

-lockout_thresholdLock an account after this many consecutive failed sign-ins.
+lockout_thresholdLock an account after this many consecutive failed sign-in attempts.
+Counts both stages: wrong passwords and wrong two-factor codes.

-lockout_duration_minutesHow long a lockout lasts.
-Admins can clear it early with the Unlock action on the user record.
+lockout_duration_minutesHow long a lockout lasts, at either stage.
+Admins can clear it early with the Unlock action on the user record, which releases both stages.

 rate_limit_max / rate_limit_window_secondsPer-IP request throttle on auth endpoints.